-At our 2011 Annual Meeting of Stockholders, we held our first advisory vote on executive compensation, and 97.8% of the votes cast were in favor of our advisory resolution regarding the compensation of our NEOs.
+At our 2012 annual meeting of Stockholders, 97.7% of the votes cast were in favor of our advisory resolution regarding the compensation of our NEOs.
 The Compensation Committee believes this affirms the stockholders' support of the Company's pay-for-performance philosophy with respect to executive compensation.
 The Compensation Committee will continue to consider the results of future advisory votes on executive compensation.